 Have you just picked up your prescription and want to confirm the pharmacist dispensed the correct drug?
-Perhaps you’re caring for an elderly parent and need to give them the correct pills at certain times each day.
-In some cases, you may come across an unknown pill on the floor of your home.
-In these and similar situations, you need to establish what a pill is to avoid incorrect prescription consumption or worse.
+Perhaps you’re caring for an elderly parent and need to know you’re giving them the right pills at different times of the day.
+In some cases, you may come across an unknown pill on the street or even in your mailbox.

-Whatever the scenario, learning how to recognize a pill identifier can keep you and your loved ones safe.
-In many cases it’s possible to apply these identifiers to determine what pill you’re dealing with.
-But if you’re ever in doubt, it’s always wise to forego consumption of the pill.
-It’s best to speak with a pharmacist or your doctor first to get a professional opinion.
+Whatever the scenario, learning how to use a pill identifier to recognize a pill can keep you and your loved ones safe—especially at a time when potentially deadly fentanyl pills are popping up all over the country.
+In many cases it’s possible to use the following identifiers to determine what pill you may be dealing with.
+If ever in doubt, do not take the pill.
+Instead, speak with your pharmacist or doctor first to get a professional opinion.

 When Would You Need to Identify a Pill?

-There are various situations in which you may find yourself needing to identify a pill for safety reasons.
-These may include:
+There are various situations in which you may find yourself needing to identify a pill for safety reasons:

 - Cleaning up a spill in your bathroom or medicine cabinet

-- When picking up a prescription from a new pharmacy to confirm it’s correct
+- When picking up a prescription drug from a new pharmacy to confirm it’s correct

 - Placing your pills in an organizer or travel container